 Although for a couple of years Alexander had been receiving lessons on the side with Hiroshi Ikematsu, in 2015 he formally changed his major to double bass performance and began having monthly lessons with Joan Perarnau-Garriga.
 In his first year of being at the Australian National Academy of Music (ANAM), he was a finalist in the ANAM Concerto Competition, where he was awarded the Audience Prize after performing with the Tasmanian Symphony Orchestra under the baton of Johannes Fritzsch.
 He was also short-listed out of past and present ANAM musicians to audition for a position at the Berlin Philharmonic’s Karajan Academy.
 Alexander subsequently received the St. Silas ANAM Achievement Award for the best first year musician.

 In 2017, Alexander looks forward to continuing his studies at ANAM under the guidance of Damien Eckersley.

-Student Beneficiary Support generously provided by ANAMsyndicate – John and Christine Conquest, Sieglind D’Arcy, Jennifer Gilchrist, Terry and Christina Hart, Colin and Robyn Jones, Sarah Orloff, Loris Orthwein
+Student Beneficiary Support generously provided by ANAMsyndicate – John and Christine Conquest, Sieglind D’Arcy, Jennifer Gilchrist, Janet Gomeze, Terry and Christina Hart, Colin and Robyn Jones, Sarah Orloff, Loris Orthwein